A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Sufficient conditions

 \section{Sufficient conditions}

 In this section, we present sufficient conditions under which the necessary condition derived in Section~\ref{sec:necessary} becomes sufficient.
-We verify these conditions separately in the cases where the stopping region is one-sided (Section \ref{subsection:vonesided}) and two-sided (Section \ref{subsection:vtwosided}), respectively.

-The key idea in the proofs of these propositions is to apply the maximum principle (Proposition~\ref{prop:subsuperMP}) in order to show that the candidate value function is a majorant of $g$.
-Since the use of this maximum principle as a verification tool for the optimal stopping problem is methodologically novel, we include the full proofs here in the main text rather than relegating them to an appendix.
+The key idea in the proofs of these propositions is to apply the maximum principle (Proposition~\ref{prop:subsuperMP}) to show that the candidate value function is a majorant of $g$.
+The use of this maximum principle as a verification tool for the optimal stopping problem is methodologically novel.

-These sufficient conditions also serve as powerful tools for solving a wide range of optimal stopping problems for spectrally negative \lev process \emph{in a systematic way}.
-Their general usage is described in Section~\ref{sec:general}.
-We also provide concrete examples in Section~\ref{sec:example}.
-These subsequent sections will make it clear that the verification presented here is comprehensive.